 I store my K-cup collection in a nice wide-mouth jar, I find that it’s esthetically pleasing, not to mention that it keeps dust and dirt particles at bay…unlike the ever-popular carousel.
 I do have a small kitchen and the window (actually, two) is close by.Â But my coffee bar is on the opposite side from them.

 It is best to store your k-cup pods in a dry location just as most dry pantry goods (e.g., cereal, crackers) you are advised to store at a temp of somewhere around 68 degrees F. You know, “store in a cool, dry place” pretty much applies to your K-cup pods.
-Do not attempt to refrigerate or freeze your pods – that won’t work.
+Also, keep them away from direct sunlight.

 If you also use the biodegradeable line of pods (good on you by the way!), you definitely need a good storage container for them, like this jar to the left I picked out.
 These types of pods do not have an outer layer of plastic encasing them, so their freshness will be compromised more quickly if not stored properly.

 Making Use of Drawers

 I know that carousels and drawers (emphasis more on the latter) make it easier to locate your flavors of choice better since you can line them up according to flavor type, decaf, tea, etc. Here are some that are popular and will help to keep your stash well-organized and fresh.

 I really like that in-drawer concept – plus it will hold a lot of pods too!
 Because these drawers sit under the brewer it’s easy to keep tabs on them and know which are fresh and which are not as much.